Friday, August 8, 2008

 An old fort in Collioure France is in process of being rebuilt and is now a park to walk about and see the landscapes and ocean view.

-An old fort in Collioure France is in process of
+An old fort in Collioure, France, is in the process of

-being rebuilt and is now a park to walk about
+being rebuilt and is now a park to walk through, with landscapes & ocean views.

 An old fort in Collioure France, see the landscapes and ocean view.

-We only spent a few hours walking around Collioure France and could see that this area is HUGE for tourism and see all the houses along the beaches that are empty in the fall.
-Maybe next time we might stay in this area....read more about the history of Collioure.
+We spent just a few hours exploring Collioure, France, and noticed that this area is very popular with tourists.
+Many of the houses along the beaches are empty in the fall.

 12 century city called Carcassonne